 The study drew on four years (2013 to 2017) of data from the National Health Interview Survey, conducted by the U.S. National Center for Health Statistics.
 The study focused on the nationally representative sample of more than 11,000 working-age adults (ages 18 to 64) in the U.S. who reported a diagnosis of arthritis (including rheumatoid arthritis, gout, lupus and fibromyalgia).

 The study found about 13 per cent of adults with arthritis also report depressive symptoms.
-That’s higher than the prevalence rate of five per cent of adults without arthritis who report depressive symptoms, according to previous analysis of the same dataset.
+That’s higher than the prevalence rate of five per cent of adults without arthritis who report depressive symptoms, according to an earlier analysis of the same dataset, conducted by members of the research team.

 The study team compared employment among people with arthritis—with and without depressive symptoms.
 It found lower levels of employment in those experiencing depressive symptoms, a pattern that was consistent across different demographic, social and health characteristics (see chart).